Serving the Webster Groves, MO community

 I have crooked front teeth.
 How can veneers help my smile?

 Porcelain veneers are often referred to as “instant orthodontics” because they give the appearance of a straight, symmetrical smile.
-We place the veneer on the front surface of your teeth, which conceals the crooked teeth beneath it.
+We place the veneers on the front surfaces of your teeth, which conceals the crooked teeth beneath it.
 While they don’t alter the position of the tooth in your mouth, they create an illusion from the front that your teeth are straight.
-Veneers will improve the appearance of mildly misaligned teeth, but they will not correct bite problems which may require orthodontic treatment.
+Veneers will improve the appearance of mildly misaligned teeth, but they will not correct bite problems, which may require orthodontic treatment.

 Are porcelain veneers permanent?